remotesynth/pluginSampleApp/README.md

 Clearly, our app is awesome already.
 Nonetheless, if you have the time, let's try adding the [SocialSharing plugin](http://plugins.telerik.com/cordova/plugin/socialsharing), written by Eddy Verbruggen, to make it even more awesomer!
 You should try doing this yourself, but feel free to reference the instructions below if you get stuck.

+1. Install the "SocialSharing" plugin in the app using the "Plugins" option in the Project Navigator.
+Refer back to the steps used to install the barcode scanner plugin if you get stuck.
 1. Open templates/viewImage.html
 1. Add a button underneath the image that people can click to share the image.
 This button will call the `share()` method within our controller (which we will create in a moment).